Your Guide to Being Guided in Italy: Directions in Italian

-In Italy, street names aren’t as prominently posted as they are in the U.S. and some other areas, so there’s a chance you may make a wrong turn during your travels.
+In Italy, street names aren’t always prominently posted, so there’s a chance you may make a wrong turn during your travels.
+But by learning just a few simple questions and vocabulary words, you’ll be able to get back on track.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-If you need to ask directions from a stranger, always be polite and say “scusi” first.
+If you need to ask directions from a stranger, always be polite and say scusi first.
 Then you can use any of the following three phrases to ask that person how to get to where you want to go.
-Any of these are handy if you’re looking for a specific place.

 Dov’è il cinema? — Where is the movie theater?

-Come vado alla piazza [del Duomo]? — How do I go to the piazza [del Duomo]?
+Come vado alla Piazza del Duomo? — How do I go to the Piazza del Duomo?
+(Literally: Cathedral Square)

 Dove si trova la biblioteca? — Where does one find the library?

-Odds are, you won’t always have an exact address of the place you need directions to.
+Odds are, you won’t always have an exact address of the place you’re trying to find.
 Here’s a list of common places that you may need directions to.

 la biblioteca — the library